 Sometimes medication is used during addiction treatment to help get symptoms under control until the person is able to more effectively cope with life’s stressors.
 Medication is usually used during the detoxification process to help with the unpleasantness of withdrawal symptoms.
 Over time, medication may be able to be decreased or completely eliminated.
 Others may need longer-term medication to help with the symptoms of a co-occurring disorder.
 All medication decisions and management will be determined by your treatment team.
 In addition to any medication that may be used, we also use a number of other therapeutic techniques.

-Individual sessions give patients time to speak with a counselor one-on-one.
+Individual sessions at our treatment center give patients time to speak with a counselor one-on-one.
 This time may be used to discuss any concerns or issues you may have and topics that you may not want to share in a group session.

-Groups are held on a daily basis and focus on a wide range of topics as they relate to your addiction.
+Groups are held at our hospital on a daily basis and focus on a wide range of topics as they relate to your addiction.
 Through group sessions you can meet others who are struggling with addiction, learn what has helped them, and get the additional support needed.

 Family involvement is strongly recommended and encouraged throughout the entire treatment process.
 Many times when an individual is struggling with an addiction, family relationships become strained.
 Families will work with a counselor to help reestablish lost bonds and get everyone on the same page about the treatment process.
 Additionally, family members will come to Cascade once a week and meet without the patient to gain a better understanding of their loved one’s addiction and to learn what they can do to be supportive.

-Cognitive Behavioral Therapy (CBT) is a technique used in therapy that will help you to identify the negative thoughts you have about your cocaine abuse.
+Cognitive Behavioral Therapy (CBT) is a technique used at our cocaine addiction treatment center in therapy that will help you to identify the negative thoughts you have about your cocaine abuse.
 Once you have processed these thoughts, you will learn how to replace them with more positive ways of thinking, which will lead to healthier behavior.

 Dialectical Behavior Therapy (DBT) is another common technique that helps you learn how to accept past events that you no longer have any control of so that you can move past them.
 Additionally, you will learn some emotional regulation skills and how to increase your tolerance for those stronger emotions you may not be able to control.